You configure the action that spamBlocker takes based on the spam category of each email message.

 - In the Internet headers text box, review the message header information.

-In the Internet headers text box, the spam score appears in this line:
+In the Internet headers text box, the spam score shows in this line:

-Here is an example of how the spam score appears in the email message header:
+Here is an example of how the spam score shows in the email message header:

-The first number on this line is the spam category.
-This number has one of these values:
+The number on this line is the spam category.

 0 — Clean